TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Servmon.md

 <br />

-If we remember the nmap scan results, `NSCLient` was running on port 8433:
+Referring back to the nmap scan results, we see that `NSCLient` is running on port 8433:

 <br />